berlin0489210/ML_Project/README.md

 ### GOOGLE DRIVE REPOSITORY

 Any datasets or notebooks mentioned as well as saved models, dictionaries and corpus can be found in the following Google Drive Folder.
-Most of those files are also in this GitHub repository, except for two files `"recipe_reviews_embeddings.csv"` and `"model_fastText_grouped.wordvectors.vectors_ngrams"`, as they are large and have exceeded the 100MB limit to be uploaded into the repository.
+Most of those files are also in this GitHub repository under the folder "recipes", except for two files `"recipe_reviews_embeddings.csv"` and `"model_fastText_grouped.wordvectors.vectors_ngrams"`, as they are large and have exceeded the 100MB limit to be uploaded into the repository.
+They are accessible in the following link:

 https://drive.google.com/drive/folders/1B7VleXdr6uv0l7yxgVi_s7m4D3TytdcT?usp=drive_link